Daihatsu Zebra

 The Daihatsu Zebra is a series of cab over vans and pickup trucks produced and sold by Japanese automaker Daihatsu's Indonesian subsidiary from 1986 to 2007.

 First generation (S88/S89; 1986)

 The first-generation Daihatsu Zebra was launched on 1 August 1986 as an enlarged seventh-generation Daihatsu Hijet.
 It was equipped with a 53 PS 1.0-liter 3-cylinder CB engine from previous generation.
 In October 1989, this received a 1.3-liter 16-valve HC-C engine rather than the earlier one-liter unit, and sales doubled year-on-year.
 The 1298 cc unit produces 72 PS and was coupled to a four-speed manual transmission.
 The pickup truck version started using the "D130 Jumbo" badge, available until January 1996.

+The initial model closely resembled the original Hijet, Despite using 2 square lights, the Zebra uses 4 square lights.
+In late 1992, the Zebra received the first facelift.
+The difference is visible in the rectangular lights and new grill.

 There was a unique front-mid engine SUV-style based from Daihatsu Zebra 1.3 sold only in Indonesia between 1990–1994, known as "Shelby Patriot".
 This car shared almost everything from Zebra, except the body now has a 3-door SUV style similar to the Feroza and made from fiberglass.